sanic-org/sanic/docs/sanic/config.md

 # Configuration

-Any reasonably complex application will need configuration that is not baked into the acutal code.
+Any reasonably complex application will need configuration that is not baked into the actual code.
 Settings might be different for different environments or installations.

 ## Basics